Denmark is one of those countries, where you can go without any cash

 So, you’ve arrived in Copenhagen.
 Transportation is probably the first thing you might be interested in since you’ve just left an airport.
 We’ve decided to use the metro.
 There are different ways to pay the fare without cash – a banking card, via SMS, and using your smartphone.

 All the metro stations are equipped with ticket machines.
-You can choose between a single-journey ticket and plastic card (supposed to be topped-up periodically).
+You can choose between a single-journey ticket and a plastic card (supposed to be topped up periodically).

 Buying a ticket is easy and takes less than a minute.
 All you have to do is to insert your credit card and enter your PIN.